oreillymedia/production-resources/illustrations/index.md

 ## Naming Your Files/Organizing with a Figure List

 A well-organized figure list allows us to move your book through production more quickly and accurately.
-The figure list should contain the filename, position of the figure in the book, and other information, such as; required callouts, or notes
+The figure list should contain the filename, position of the figure in the book, and other information, such as; required callouts, or notes.